huafengyu/AVVRV2045/index.md

 While the individual needs of external customers/organizations/agencies and application domains will vary greatly, they need to be identified so that the community including industry, academia and government agencies can each determine what they can address given their means and their particular focus.
 To identify these threads, a realistic definition of a “Vision 2045 of V&V for Autonomy” is expected to be built.
 This effort will involve development of a mapping from V&V needs to technologies to enabled services with a particular interest in how new V&V technologies can fill existing or anticipated gaps in the regulatory framework.
 Furthermore, since the increasing use of autonomy implies a shift in the role played by humans, new V&V approaches addressing the changing roles and responsibilities should be addressed.
 At a minimum, the aforementioned questions should be answered with defensible positions.

 ## Autonomy V&V Roadmap and Vision 2045 project
-To create the Vision 2045 of V&V for Autonomy and a roadmap to achieve this vision, a collaboration team of recognized researchers from industry and academia was built, with support from government agencies:
+To create the Vision 2045 of V&V for Autonomy and a roadmap to achieve this vision, a collaboration team of recognized researchers from industry and academia was built, with support from government agencies.

+### The team
 - NASA Program Manager: Guillaume Brat
 - Boeing Principle Investigator: Huafeng Yu
 - Technical team
-   - Collins Aerosapce Lead: Darren Cofer
+   - Collins Aerospace Lead: Darren Cofer
    - GE Research Lead: Mike Durling
    - MIT Lead: Chuchu Fan
    - UT Austin Lead: Ufuk Topcu